 But the top floor of that leftward story is more than "richly carved", it's really strange.
 Alas, further study was impossible without leaving the tourist areas inside, probably requiring a letter from your congressman.

-The loo in the living rock - some conveniences of the modern era are always, or at least frequently, welcome.
+The loo in the living rock - some conveniences of the modern era are always welcome.

 How's this for a theme-park attraction (arguably even better that the water faucet that poured uphill at FreedomLand, 1960-1964 in The Bronx).
 The perspective in this very old tapestry varies depending upon where in the room you're standing.
 It's very disconcerting.
 Like those portraits where the eyes follow you around the room, and possibly for years afterward.

 Out on the castle grounds, we're in the circular pigeon house.
 WHO would look straight up in a pigeon house?